The Quick Draw McGraw Show

-The Quick Draw McGraw Show is an American animated television series produced by Hanna-Barbera Productions, and their third television series overall after The Ruff and Reddy Show and The Huckleberry Hound Show.
+The Quick Draw McGraw Show is an American animated cartoon television series produced by Hanna-Barbera Productions, and their third television series overall after The Ruff and Reddy Show and The Huckleberry Hound Show.
 Voice actor Daws Butler performed the show's title character, Quick Draw McGraw.

-The show debuted in syndication on September 28, 1959, ended its run on October 20, 1961, and was sponsored by Kellogg's.
+The show debuted in syndication on September 28, 1959, ending its run on October 20, 1961, and was sponsored by Kellogg's.
 The series featured three cartoons per episode, with Quick Draw and his sidekick Baba Looey appearing in the first segment, father and son dog duo Augie Doggie and Doggie Daddy in the second, and cat and mouse detectives Snooper and Blabber in the third.
 There were also "bumpers," mini-cartoons between the main cartoons that featured Quick Draw and other main characters on the show.

-Michael Maltese wrote all of the episode stories.
-Screen Gems originally syndicated the series.
-It ran on CBS Saturday mornings for one season, 1965-66.
+Michael Maltese wrote the stories of all the episodes.
+Screen Gems, the television division at the time of Columbia Pictures, originally syndicated the series.
+It ran on Saturday mornings on CBS for three seasons, 1963-66.

 Segments

-Quick Draw McGraw and Baba Looey
+Quick Draw McGraw

 Quick Draw (voiced by Daws Butler) was usually depicted as a sheriff in these short films set in the American Old West.
 Quick Draw was often accompanied by his deputy, a Mexican burro called Baba Looey (also voiced by Butler).
-Although technically the side-kick, or deputy, to the main character of Sheriff Quick Draw, Baba Looey is often portrayed as the more thoughtful half of the duo; at times realizing some detail about a given situation and trying desperately without success to caution Quick Draw of a trap or other danger.
-The exchange would always go as follows: Baba Looey would see a fatal flaw in Quick Draw's plan, and begin voicing a warning such as "I don' thin' we should be doing...", to which Quick Draw would angrily interrupt with his frequent catchphrase, "I'll do the 'thin'in' around here, Baba Looey!"
+Although technically the sidekick, or deputy, to the main character of Sheriff Quick Draw, Baba Looey is often portrayed as the more thoughtful half of the duo; at times realizing some detail about a given situation and trying desperately without success to caution Quick Draw of a trap or other danger.
+The exchange would always go as follows: Baba Looey would see a fatal flaw in Quick Draw's plan, and begin voicing a warning such as "I don' thin' we should be doing...", to which Quick Draw would angrily interrupt with his frequent catchphrase, "I'll do the 'thin'in' around here and don't you forget it!"
 His plans would then go disastrously wrong, and Quick Draw would be forced to realize he should have listened to Baba Looey.

 Quick Draw was assisted in some cartoons by his bloodhound Snuffles (voiced by Butler), who refused to work until he was given a dog biscuit, after which he would hug himself and spring into the air, floating back down to Earth.

 Quick Draw spent a number of cartoons as his alter ego, the masked El Kabong, who used a guitar (a "Kabonger") to bash bad guys into submission.
 Writer Michael Maltese said the character was inspired by actor Douglas Fairbanks, Sr. as Zorro.